DataDog/documentation/content/en/monitors/incident_management.md

 #### 4. Update the incident

 Update the incident as the situation evolves.
 Set the status to `Stable` to indicate the problem has been mitigated, and set the customer impact field so that your organization knows how this issue has affected customers.
 Then, set the status to `Resolved` once the incident is completely fixed.
-There is an optional fourth status, `Completed`, that can be enabled in [Incident Settings][2].
+There is an optional fourth status, `Completed`, that can be used to track if all remediation steps are complete.
+This status can be enabled in [Incident Settings][2].

 {{< img src="monitors/incidents/workflow-4-update-2.png" alt="Update Incident"  style="width:60%;">}}